Since Halloween is my favorite holiday, here are a few things I wanted to record from Sprout’s first…

 The girls all sat around the living room talking about pumping and diaper rash and different baby apparatuses.
 None of the wine we bought got drunk because all the girls were busy breastfeeding.
 I did have a hard cider though.
 It tasted like the special occasion sodas my mom used to let me have when I was a kid.
 Got a good report card?
 You can have some Cactus Cooler to celebrate.
 Survived the infant days as a first time mom?
 Have a hard apple cider.

-Halloween night we left Avalon with my parents for three hours, which is approximately how much time it took me to actually leave.
+Halloween night we left Sprout with my parents for three hours, which is approximately how much time it took me to actually leave.
 I was an anxious, nervous wreck, reminding the woman that raised me and my two sisters how to warm a bottle.
-Avalon didn’t even know we were gone and I almost won “King of the Hill” elimination flip cup.
+Sprout didn’t even know we were gone and I almost won “King of the Hill” elimination flip cup.